 You are either being hurled around a real mock-up of the castle interior, complete with models and replicas of characters and beasties from the Series.
 Think Aragog, Hungarian Horntail Dragon, and Dementors.
 Here the action is real and intense.
 You are never twirled upside down, but quite close.
 Effects of light wind and steam are surprisingly effective in conjuring up illusions such as being roasted alive by a Dragon!

 It’s all a bit, tacky and not really high tech but it’s a whole lot of fun.
 And it raises plenty of smiles and screams of shock.

 The Second mode is the Simulator mode.
 These are nearly seamlessly blended into the action and there are three sections where the ride turns simulator.
 These are really convincing digital animations of you flying your broomstick around the vicinity of the castle.
 This is where the money and the high-tech come in and the feeling of flight is really quite believable.
 You know you are not flying but the primitive part of your brain is not so sure.

 It’s not the BEST motion Simulator we have been on but it’s right up there.

 After around 4 mins you have completed the journey and surprisingly everything turned out OK and you are back at the castle to cheers and adulation from the teaching staff (Despite you breaking out against all school rules!)
 Here you exit the Benches and head out of the castle where you obviously join the single rider queue for another go!

-Harry Potter and the Forbidden Journey had a lot to live up to and a lot of expectation as the Showpiece of the Wizarding World of Harry Potter and the hops on which Universal had on reviving the faltering fortunes of its theme park industry.
+Harry Potter and the Forbidden Journey had a lot to live up to and a lot of expectation as the Showpiece of the Wizarding World of Harry Potter and the hopes on which Universal had on reviving the faltering fortunes of its theme park division.
 We think it more than lived up to this billing.

 Have Your Say